 What activities or uses are regulated within the coastal erosion hazard areas?

-Uniform Procedures Act governs the department's procedures for the issuance, modification, renewal, suspension and revocation of coastal erosion management permits.
+Uniform Procedures Act (link leaves DEC website) governs the department's procedures for the issuance, modification, renewal, suspension and revocation of coastal erosion management permits.

 All regulated activities are subject to the review procedures required by the State Environmental Quality Review Act (SEQR), article 8 of the Environmental Conservation Law.
 The applicant may be required to submit information necessary for compliance with SEQR in addition to information required to apply for a coastal erosion management permit.